TrumpForUSA/HowTrumpWins2020/How-To-Help.md

 # How To Help
 **Together we can WIN 2020 for THE PEOPLE!**

-Welcome to our collaborative project, hosted at GitHub, to create and have Trump and the GOP adopt this winning platform for 2020 - so that THE PEOPLE win.
+Welcome to our collaborative project, hosted at GitHub, to create and have President Trump and the GOP adopt this winning platform for 2020 - so that THE PEOPLE win.

+While ambitious, if everything goes to plan President Trump will be signing all of our platform policies into law by February, 2021!

 ## Email